weberswords/aquaman/challenges.md

 Tried re-running master container and bindmounting the Docker Unix socket
 `-v /var/run/docker.sock:/var/run/docker.sock`

+Bindmounting docker path as well and unix socket in the master container.
+Bindmount the unix socket in the master container and install docker using dockerfile to build custom image based on jenkins/jnlp-slave.

 ## Solution
 Build image for agent with docker using [Dockerfile.jnlp](Dockerfile.jnlp) because I got tired of rerunning commands.
 Run master container with bindmounting for docker path and docker unix socket.
 Run agent container with bindmounting for docker unix socket.
+This took some docker exec'ing to start the docker service.